Fast facts

 Canadians are permitted to hold accounts offshore in other countries, and there are many legitimate reasons to do so, including estate management, maintaining a vacation property or conducting business in that country.

+Canada’s tax system is a self-assessment system and it is the responsibility of individuals and businesses to disclose their foreign holdings to the Canada Revenue Agency (CRA) and pay the appropriate amount of Canadian tax owing.
 If a bank believes that a client intends to commit a criminal offence and evade taxes, the bank would report that activity and no longer do business with the client.

 International efforts to prevent tax evasion